 During the year ended December 31, 2018 the Company recorded an impairment loss of \$8.2 million to the note receivable with CareView Communications, Inc. ("CareView").
-There were no impairment losses on notes receivable in the period ended March 31, 2019.
+There were no impairment losses on notes receivable in the three and six month periods ended June 30, 2019.

-As of March 31, 2019 and December 31, 2018, the estimated fair values of the Hyperion Catalysis International, Inc. ("Hyperion") note receivable, and CareView note receivable were determined using one or more discounted cash flow models, incorporating expected principal and interest payments.
+As of June 30, 2019 and December 31, 2018, the estimated fair values of the Hyperion Catalysis International, Inc. ("Hyperion") note receivable, and CareView note receivable were determined using discounted cash flow models, incorporating expected principal and interest payments.
 In addition, during the year ended December 31, 2018, the fair value of the CareView note receivable also considered the recoverability of the note receivable balance utilizing third-party revenue multiples for small cap healthcare technology companies.
-As of March 31, 2019 and December 31, 2018, the estimated fair value of the Wellstat Diagnostics note receivable was determined by using an asset approach and discounted cash flow model related to the underlying collateral and adjusted to consider estimated costs to sell the assets.
+As of June 30, 2019 and December 31, 2018, the estimated fair value of the Wellstat Diagnostics note receivable was determined by using an asset approach and discounted cash flow model related to the underlying collateral and adjusted to consider estimated costs to sell the assets.

+The Company determined its notes receivable assets are Level 3 assets as the Company's valuations utilized significant unobservable inputs, including estimates of future revenues, discount rates, expectations about settlement, terminal values, required yield and the value of underlying collateral.
 The Company engages a third-party valuation expert when deemed necessary to assist in evaluating its investments and the related inputs needed to estimate the fair value of certain investments.
-The Company determined its notes receivable assets are Level 3 assets as the Company's valuations utilized significant unobservable inputs, including estimates of future revenues, discount rates, expectations about settlement, terminal values, required yield and the value of underlying collateral.
-To provide support for the estimated fair value measurements, the Company considered forward-looking performance related to the investment and current measures associated with high yield indices and reviewed the terms and yields of notes placed by specialty finance and venture firms both across industries and in similar sectors.

 The CareView note receivable is secured by substantially all assets of, and equity interests in CareView.
-The Wellstat Diagnostics note receivable is secured by substantially all assets of Wellstat Diagnostics and is supported by a guaranty from the Wellstat Diagnostics Guarantors (as defined in Note 7, Notes and Other Long-Term Receivables).
+The Wellstat Diagnostics note receivable is secured by substantially all assets of Wellstat Diagnostics and is supported by a guaranty from the Wellstat Diagnostics Guarantors (as defined in Note 6, Notes and Other Long-Term Receivables).

-On March 31, 2019, the carrying value of one of the Company's notes receivable assets differed from its estimated fair value.
+On June 30, 2019, the carrying value of one of the Company's notes receivable assets differed from its estimated fair value.
 This is the result of inputs used in estimating the fair value of the collateral, including appraisals, projected cash flows of collateral assets and discount rates used when performing a discounted cash flow analysis.